 - Do not answer your own questions!
 If you are a group leader and frequently ask questions in your group, do not let silence intimidate you into answering your questions!
 If you do, you’ll train your group members to wait for you to respond.
 Ask your question, wait 15-20 seconds, take a sip of coffee and relax, and I promise that someone in your group will be more uncomfortable with the silence and they’ll answer your question – just wait them out!

 - Ask group members to raise their hand, use a chat feature, or use a “raise hand” feature in your online meeting tool.
 Your online meeting tool, such as Zoom, will have features like “chat” and “raise hand.”
 Encourage your group members to use these, but don’t forget about the old-fashioned way…ask them to physically raise their hand if they want to ask a question or respond to one.

 - Send your group members to a breakout room.
 If you use Zoom, the tool can divide your group into smaller ones and you can send them to a breakout room in smaller groups of 3-4 people to discuss a question you’ve assigned to the larger group.
 It’s the same thing as using buzz groups in a classroom, except you’re doing it virtually.

 - Use a curriculum series that is discussion-oriented.
 LifeWay’s Bible Studies for Life series is designed to get group members talking.
 Each session contains 5 really great discussion questions, and the leader guide has three more alternate questions.
 The questions are provocative and open-ended so that discussion is boosted, not stymied.
 If you want to take a look at some free samples, just click here to jump to the Bible Studies for Life homepage.
 It will be worth your time!

-By doing any or all of the above four strategies, you’ll boost discussion in your online Bible study group.
+By doing any or all of the 6 strategies above, you’ll boost discussion in your online Bible study group.
 Pick one or two to try the next time you meet with your group online.